defeo/class-cost/technical-annex.md

 The Action approach to the challenge from the perspective of the network has two main foci: introducing young researchers to the main open problems while equipping them with the tools they will need, and bringing together researchers from different fields to learn from each others' different perspectives.

-Concretely, for the first aim a week-long school will be held near the beginning of the Action, and a book with chapters contributed by the lecturers of this school will be created.
+Concretely, for the first aim a week-long Training School will be held near the beginning of the Action, and a book with chapters contributed by the lecturers of this school will be created.
 The book will be maintained on an open source online platform with possibility for the future addition (or removal) of chapters until the end of the Action, due to the fact that the topic is still changing rapidly, and will be formally published during the last year of the Action.